Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Main results

-{\bf Remark.} This corollary recovers a result of Bollob\'{a}s and Nikiforov \cite{BN2012} by a quite different method.
-We mention that Corollary \ref{coro-1-7} must require the chromatic number $\chi (F)\ge 3$.
-For the degree power of forbidding bipartite graphs, we refer the readers to \cite{BL2024,G2025,LLQ2019,Niki2009-degree}.
+{\bf Remark.} The above bound is tight when we take $G$ as the $k$-partite Tur\'{a}n graph $T_{n,k}$.
+This corollary recovers a result of Bollob\'{a}s and Nikiforov \cite{BN2012} by a quite different method.
+Corollary \ref{coro-1-7} requires $\chi (F)\ge 3$.
+For forbidding bipartite graphs, we refer the readers to \cite{BL2024,G2025,LLQ2019,Niki2009-degree}.